hackle/blog-rust/raw/tables-for-file-structure.md

 * IMemberRepository
 * MemberRepository

-Never mind the naming convention, it's not what would have but hopefully they are indicative enough. and never mind the ordering for now although it does reveals biases.
+Never mind the naming convention, it's not what I would have, but hopefully they are indicative enough. and never mind the ordering for now although it does reveals biases.

 First we observe each file has two aspects: the technical aspect - controller, model, service, repository, interface, implementation; and the domain aspect - payment, member(ship).
 Let's try to put them in a table.